1936 Copa de Oro: Aftermath

+Courtesy of their win, River Plate qualified for the 1936 Copa Aldao.
+They went on to beat Uruguayan side Peñarol 5–1 to win their first Copa Aldao.

 In June 2013 (77 years after the match was played) the Argentine Football Association (AFA) cited on its website the "Copa de Oro" as a league title for River Plate (apart from the "Copa Campeonato").
 The "Copa de Honor" was also included as a league title for San Lorenzo de Almagro.

 Nevertheless, some historians consider the "Copa de Oro" a domestic cup title instead of a league championship, stating that this cup was only contested to qualify an Argentine representative to play the Copa Aldao against the Uruguayan champion.
-Otherwise, the AFA's Memoria y Balance 1936 (Annual Report) cited River Plate as "Campeón 1936" mentioning both titles won, Copa de Oro and Copa Campeonato, while San Lorenzo is only mentioned as "Copa de Honor winner".
+The AFA's Memoria y Balance 1936 (Annual Report) cited River Plate as "Campeón 1936" mentioning both titles won, Copa de Oro and Copa Campeonato, while San Lorenzo is only mentioned as "Copa de Honor winner".

-The case of the Copa de Oro was cited by Boca Juniors to claim the 1991 Torneo Apertura be recognised as another league title for the club, because of the Association only recognised Newell's Old Boys as champion of the entire season, without taking into account the previous titles (1990 Apertura for NOB and 1991 Clausura for Boca Juniors) of both clubs.